dotnet/linker/docs/fixing-warnings.md

 void M2(
     [DynamicallyAccessedMembers(DynamicallyAccessedMemberTypes.PublicMethods)] Type type)
 {
-    var members = type.GetMethods();
+    var methods = type.GetMethods();
     ...
 }
 ```

-Now the warning disappears, because the trimmer knows exactly which members to preserve, and on
+Now the warning disappears, because the trimmer knows exactly which members to preserve, and
-which type to preserve them on.
+which type(s) to preserve them on.
 In general, this is the best way to deal with
 `DynamicallyAccessedMembers` warnings: add annotations so the trimmer knows what to preserve.

 As with `RequiresUnreferencedCode`, adding `RequiresUnreferencedCode` or
 `UnconditionalSuppressMessage` attributes also works, but none of these options make the code
-safe to trim, while adding `DynamicallyAccessedMembers` does.
+compatible with trimming, while adding `DynamicallyAccessedMembers` does.

 ## Conclusion

 This description should cover the most common situations you end up in while trimming your
 application.
 Over time we'll continue to improve the diagnostic experience and provide more streamlined
-ways to make your code trim-safe.
+ways to make your code trim-compatible.

 As we continue developing trimming we hope to see more code that's fully annotated, so users can
 trim with confidence.
 Because trimming involves the whole application, trimming is as much a